Faith. Service. Law.

 The Yale Divinity School Application Guide: Acceptance Rate, Essays, Degrees, and What to Expect

-When I started thinking seriously about applying to Yale Divinity School, I couldn’t find a single resource that pulled the whole picture together—what the acceptance rate actually meant, which degree to apply to, how the essays differed from law school or other graduate applications, what the financial package would realistically look like, and what life at YDS felt like once you arrived.
+When I started thinking seriously about applying to Yale Divinity School, I couldn’t find a single resource that pulled the whole picture together—what the acceptance rate actually meant, which degree to pursue, how the essays differed from law school or other graduate applications, what the financial package would realistically look like, and what life at YDS felt like once you arrived.
 I had to piece it together from scattered Reddit threads, the official YDS admissions page, conversations with current students, and a lot of guesswork.

 This post is the guide I wish I had then.
 It is written from the perspective of someone who completed the M.Div. program, navigated the application process firsthand, and has spent enough time around prospective applicants to know which questions actually matter.
 Where I have a longer post on a particular topic, I’ll link to it.
 Where I have direct experience worth sharing, I’ll share it.